ninenines/erlang.mk/README.md

 warnings to be errors and does not warn when `export_all` is used.

 `CT_SUITES` is the list of common_test suites to run when you use the `make tests` command.
-If your suite module is named `ponies_SUITE` then you only need to put `ponies` in the list.
+The default behaviour is to autodetect your common_test suites.
+If you only want to run the tests in `ponies_SUITE` you should set this variable to `ponies`.

 `CT_OPTS` allows you to specify extra common_test options.